 Charming 200-year-old port town with mosques, colonial architecture, and dhow boat culture

-What is the best time of year to visit attractions in Mozambique?
+When is the best season to visit attractions in Mozambique?

 May to November for beaches and wildlife.
 October-March for whale shark encounters at Tofo.
 April and December are pleasant shoulder seasons with fewer crowds.